 Faculty Demographic Data

 Since 2001, the Office of Faculty and Academic Affairs has published a headcount of faculty by school, by series, by gender, and by ethnicity.
 This is the Faculty Headcount report (also known as the “Faculty Workforce Report”) which is pulled annually at the end of each October and published on the Faculty and Academic Affairs website in early November.
 It provides an overview to answer the basic questions such as “How many faculty work at UCSF?”, “What percentage of Ladder Rank Professors are African American?”, ”How many Health Sciences Clinical faculty does the School of Medicine have?”, or “What is the gender ratio for faculty in the School of Nursing?”
 This report is used for external reporting, internal planning, and to complete many form questions from outside agencies and grant institutions.
+Guidelines for access to sex and ethnicity data.

 The Faculty Headcount Report breaks out the UCSF faculty population by school, by series, by gender, and by ethnicity and is pulled annually at the end of each October and published on the Academic Personnel website in early November.